Rejected Addresses

-Rejected Addresses was the title of an 1812 book of parodies by the brothers James and Horace Smith.
+Rejected Addresses was an 1812 book of parodies by the brothers James and Horace Smith.
 In the line of 18th-century pastiches focussed on a single subject in the style of poets of the time, it contained twenty-one good-natured pastiches of contemporary authors.
 The book's popular success set the fashion for a number of later works of the same kind.